-But the area also embodies the rise of the Danish welfare society since the early 20th century.
+But they also embody the rise of the Danish welfare society since the early 20th century.

-Blending into local everyday life on the bike lanes, our Architecture & Community bike tour covers a wide range of housing schemes, culture buildings and public spaces.
+Blending into local everyday life on the bike lanes, our Architecture & Community bike tour covers a wide range of housing schemes, cultural buildings and public spaces.

 We’ll ride detours on the backside of town with plenty of graffiti and street art to enjoy as well.

-We’ll visit buildings of prominence, such as the Grundtvig Church, public spaces like Superkilen (by Bjarke Ingels/BIG) and contemporary building design, such as the local library (by COBE Architects).
+We’ll visit buildings of prominence, such as the Grundtvig’s Church, public spaces like Superkilen (by Bjarke Ingels/BIG) and contemporary building design, such as the local library (by COBE Architects).

 These buildings and places all relate to one notably Danish phenomenon: universal welfare.

-Since their initial development, Nørrebro and NV are districts for the less affluent people, from workers during the industrial revolution to the immigrants of the last decades.
+Since their initial development, Nørrebro and Nordvest are districts for the less affluent people, from workers during the industrial revolution to the immigrants of the last decades.

 So here, embodied by bricks and concrete, we’ll trace the history and present of a social-democratic movement, that has shaped the Danish cities and minds.